Solar particle event: Humans

-High altitude commercial transpolar aircraft flights have measured increases in radiation during SEPs, but a warning system is in place that limits these effects by alerting pilots to lower their cruising altitudes.
+High altitude commercial transpolar aircraft flights have measured increases in radiation during these events.
+In 2019, the International Civil Aviation Organization introduced the Space Weather Centres that publish space weather advisories pertinent to international air navigation, describing the effects of space weather on aviation and possible mitigation actions.
 Aircraft flights away from the polar regions are far less likely to see an impact from SPEs.

 Significant proton radiation exposure can be experienced by astronauts who are outside of the protective shield of the Earth's magnetosphere, such as an astronaut in-transit to, or located on, the Moon.
-However, the effects can be minimized if the astronauts are in a low-Earth orbit and remain confined to the most heavily shielded regions of their spacecraft.
-Proton radiation levels in low earth orbit increase with orbital inclination.
+However, the effects can be minimized if the astronauts are in a low Earth orbit and remain confined to the most heavily shielded regions of their spacecraft.
+Proton radiation levels in low Earth orbit increase with orbital inclination.
 Therefore, the closer a spacecraft approaches the polar regions, the greater the exposure to energetic proton radiation will be.

 Spacecraft

 Energetic protons from SPEs can electrically charge spacecraft to levels that can damage electronic components.
 They can also cause electronic components to behave erratically.
 For example, solid state memory on spacecraft can be altered, which may cause data or software contamination and result in unexpected (phantom) spacecraft commands being executed.
 Energetic proton storms also destroy the efficiency of the solar panels that are designed to collect and convert sunlight to electricity.
 During years of exposure to energetic proton activity from the Sun, spacecraft can lose a substantial amount of electrical power that may require important instruments to be turned off.

 When energetic protons strike the sensitive optical electronics in spacecraft (such as star trackers and other cameras) flashes occur in the images being captured.
 The effect can be so pronounced that during extreme events, it is not possible to obtain quality images of the Sun or stars.
 This can cause spacecraft to lose their orientation, which is critical if ground controllers are to maintain control.